Mechanical Pencil

 thingiverse

-A lot of people have been requesting this although it is difficult to print.
-Attempt on your own discretion.
-This is a fully in-situ printed mechanical pencil that I designed several years ago.
-More information can be found here: http://thecornercase.blogspot.com/2014/07/3d-printed-mechanical-pencil.html All STL file units are in inches.
-Scale accordingly to convert to mm (use google). ***These parts can only be printed on high-resolution printers that can do SLS Nylon or Polyjet*** (Print method that doesn't need support structures) The 'Normal' version is difficult to get right in most cases while the '30 Percent Larger' version works most of the time.
-Both require a lot of delicate cleaning to get functional.
+A lot of people have been asking for this, despite the fact that printing it can be challenging.
+Proceed with caution.
+This is a fully printed mechanical pencil that I designed several years ago.
+You can find more information here: http://thecornercase.blogspot.com/2014/07/3d-printed-mechanical-pencil.html All STL file units are measured in inches, so scale accordingly to convert them to millimeters (use Google). ***These parts can only be printed on high-resolution printers that use SLS Nylon or Polyjet*** (a print method that doesn't require support structures).
+The 'Normal' version is often difficult to get right, while the '30 Percent Larger' version usually works better.
+Both versions require a lot of delicate cleaning to function properly.
 The 'Normal' version takes 0.9mm lead and 7mm diameter erasers.
 The '30 Percent Larger' version takes 1.3mm lead and 7mm diameter erasers.
-The parts need to be freed very carefully, after printing, for the pencil to work properly.
-The screw mechanism needs to be lubricated and broken-in for the pencil to work correctly.
-I've used crisco, vaseline, and silicone lube for this.
-The break-in process is slow - it takes about 5-15 min of running the screw back and forth until the nut can finally travel the full length of the screw.
-I usually do this w/o lead in the pencil first, then add a piece of lead and do it again.
-Sometimes, initially, the lead breaks when I try to tap it back in but once the screw is broken-in the lead slides back in easily.
-Once this is done the pencil should run smoothly.
-Good luck?
-If you like my stuff and wait to toss me some cash as a 'Thank you' you can do it thru Etsy: https://www.etsy.com/listing/693234420/i-like-your-stuff-bro
+After printing, the parts need to be carefully freed for the pencil to work correctly.
+The screw mechanism needs to be lubricated and broken-in for smooth operation.
+I've used Crisco, Vaseline, and silicone lube for this.
+Breaking in the screw takes about 5-15 minutes of running it back and forth until the nut can travel the full length of the screw.
+I usually do this without lead first, then add a piece of lead and repeat.
+Sometimes, initially, the lead breaks when trying to tap it back in, but once the screw is broken-in, the lead slides back in easily.
+Once done, the pencil should run smoothly.
+Good luck!
+If you like my stuff and want to show your appreciation with some cash, you can do so through Etsy: https://www.etsy.com/listing/693234420/i-like-your-stuff-bro

 With this file you will be able to print Mechanical Pencil with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Mechanical Pencil.